Dawson Park Restoration Project

 Support ERVCC to accurately evaluate and communicate the health, well-being and social benefits of our work

-Build the capacity ERVCC to operate in large urban parks by providing us with direct funding, networking and mentorship
+Build the capacity of ERVCC to operate in large urban parks by providing us with direct funding, networking and mentorship

 Offering ERVCC informative workshops, research, and resources on the latest issues and best practices from cities across the country